lucifer-reborn473/NEXUS/docs/Functions & Scoping.md

     - `fn` for non-recursive functions (does not calls itself)
     - `fnrec` for recursive functions
 - Redeclaration is not allowed in the same scope and is caught before evaluation.
+- Arrays are passed-by-value in functions
+    - Syntax: In the function signature, the array parameter name must be followed by `[]`.
+Example: `fn foo(a, b[])`
 - Calling a function with empty body returns `None`
+- Note: In this language, function declarations must appear at the top level or within other function bodies.
+You cannot assign a function directly to a variable using `var`.
+Use named function declarations instead.
+- <a id="changes-outer-var"> </a> Assigning to a variable inside a function modifies the outer-scope variable if it isn't redeclared locally.
 - Examples:
     - The below example declares and calls a function `giveSum()` which takes two parameters `a` and `b` and returns their sum
         ```prog